cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ### Express permits

 You can apply for an express permit if you are making small changes to your home that don’t require moving plumbing fixtures, like converting a bathtub to shower or vice-versa.
-Express permits helps make sure these changes are done safely.
+Express permits help make sure these changes are done safely.
 [Figure out if your project qualifies for an express permit](/residential/residential-toolkit/express-permits).

 ### Make sure you can get a permit

 You may not be able to get a new permit right away if your property currently has an expired permit.
 Use the public search at [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other) to check for expired permits.

-You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your shed materials or design or come in for a consultation to [find out if you can get a permit](/residential/residential-toolkit/can-i-get-a-permit).
+You may also be unable to get a permit if you have already reached the maximum amount of impervious cover on your property.
+If this happens, reconsider your shed materials and design or come in for a consultation to [find out if you can get a permit](/residential/residential-toolkit/can-i-get-a-permit).

 ---